 First, the basics.
 A home inspection will survey everything from the roof to the foundation, to the sewer.
-The general condition of the building, signs of pests, major mechanics and appliances all factor in.
-The buyer pays for it, and it costs around $450-$1000 dollars.
+The general condition of the building, sewer, signs of pests, major mechanics, and appliances all factor in.

 The buyers take this very seriously, and you should, too.
 The scope of this home inspection guide is to prepare you as a seller for the inspection process.
 (It also assumes that you fixed any major issues before you listed the home.
 We at Team Diva make sure of that.)

 This is where having a buyer perspective as a seller can come in handy.
 Read our home inspection guide for buyers as a reference.
 We’ll link it again below, but in brief, here are what is covered in a home inspection.

 What does a home buyer review?

 - Structural items, including foundations, walls, siding, and the impact of renovations and additions on the home.

 - Crawl space and attic, where inspectors will look for evidence of vermin, leaks, exposed wires, poor upkeep, etc.

 - Roof, the overall condition and life expectancy of it

 - Drainage issues around the entire the home and inside the basement